abishek-socrates/Mediawiki/README.md

 helm install mediawiki ./{The helm chart name}

-Configure the Mediawiki by providing the values as below:
+**5. Configure the Mediawiki by providing the values as below:**
 * Database Host : `db:33060`
 * Database Name : `wikidatabase`
 * Database Username : `root`
 * Database Password : `Passw0rd`

-**5. After the DB connections are setup, provide details for setting up your new Wiki.**
+**6. After the DB connections are setup, provide details for setting up your new Wiki.**

-**6. After final submission you it will generate a LocalSettings.php file which needs to be copied on the mediawiki container at location: `/opt/rh/httpd24/root/var/www/html/mediawiki`**.
+**7. After final submission you it will generate a LocalSettings.php file which needs to be copied on the mediawiki container at location: `/opt/rh/httpd24/root/var/www/html/mediawiki`**.